HackathonLeague/Hackathon_registration/README.md

 ## Project Description

 This project is a fully responsive event website created for a republican hackathon for школьники (high school students).
 The goal was to build a clean, modern, and visually engaging website that provides all necessary information about the hackathon in one place.
+Over 200+ hundred users validated.

 ---